adobe/ferrum/README.md

 In this version we used temporary variables to get around not having `pipe()` and currying;
 this is much better than just putting everything into one line.

-Note how `positiveIntegers` became it's own function while fromTwo and candidates became just local variables.
-Also note how all and map are still in the same expression.
+Note how `positiveIntegers` became its own function while `fromTwo` and `candidates` became just local variables.
+Also note how `all` and `map` are still in the same expression.
 Sometimes this is the more readable variant.
 We have to decide each time.

 This variant still has disadvantages though; first of all the code still looks more